Best Buy (BBY) Stock Sinks As Market Gains: Here's Why

-Best Buy (BBY) closed the latest trading day at $75, indicating a -0.07% change from the previous session's end.
-The stock trailed the S&P 500, which registered a daily gain of 0.32%.
-Meanwhile, the Dow experienced a rise of 0.38%, and the technology-dominated Nasdaq saw an increase of 0.35%.
+Best Buy (BBY) ended the recent trading session at $74.40, demonstrating a -0.09% swing from the preceding day's closing price.
+The stock's change was less than the S&P 500's daily gain of 1.03%.
+Elsewhere, the Dow saw an upswing of 0.46%, while the tech-heavy Nasdaq appreciated by 1.19%.

-Heading into today, shares of the consumer electronics retailer had lost 8.51% over the past month, lagging the Retail-Wholesale sector's loss of 1.39% and the S&P 500's loss of 2% in that time.
+The the stock of consumer electronics retailer has fallen by 6.46% in the past month, lagging the Retail-Wholesale sector's gain of 0.23% and the S&P 500's loss of 1.57%.

-Market participants will be closely following the financial results of Best Buy in its upcoming release.
-The company is forecasted to report an EPS of $1.08, showcasing a 6.09% downward movement from the corresponding quarter of the prior year.
-Meanwhile, the latest consensus estimate predicts the revenue to be $8.97 billion, indicating a 5.23% decrease compared to the same quarter of the previous year.
+Analysts and investors alike will be keeping a close eye on the performance of Best Buy in its upcoming earnings disclosure.
+The company is expected to report EPS of $1.08, down 6.09% from the prior-year quarter.
+Our most recent consensus estimate is calling for quarterly revenue of $8.97 billion, down 5.23% from the year-ago period.

-For the entire fiscal year, the Zacks Consensus Estimates are projecting earnings of $6.03 per share and a revenue of $42 billion, representing changes of -5.34% and -3.34%, respectively, from the prior year.
+Looking at the full year, the Zacks Consensus Estimates suggest analysts are expecting earnings of $6.03 per share and revenue of $42 billion.
+These totals would mark changes of -5.34% and -3.34%, respectively, from last year.

-Investors should also note any recent changes to analyst estimates for Best Buy.
-These revisions help to show the ever-changing nature of near-term business trends.
-As a result, upbeat changes in estimates indicate analysts' favorable outlook on the company's business health and profitability.
+Investors should also take note of any recent adjustments to analyst estimates for Best Buy.
+These latest adjustments often mirror the shifting dynamics of short-term business patterns.
+Therefore, positive revisions in estimates convey analysts' confidence in the company's business performance and profit potential.

 The Zacks Rank system, stretching from #1 (Strong Buy) to #5 (Strong Sell), has a noteworthy track record of outperforming, validated by third-party audits, with stocks rated #1 producing an average annual return of +25% since the year 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 0.12% lower.
-Best Buy is currently a Zacks Rank #3 (Hold).
+Over the past month, the Zacks Consensus EPS estimate has shifted 0.12% downward.
+Best Buy currently has a Zacks Rank of #3 (Hold).

-With respect to valuation, Best Buy is currently being traded at a Forward P/E ratio of 12.45.
-This expresses a discount compared to the average Forward P/E of 601.23 of its industry.
+Valuation is also important, so investors should note that Best Buy has a Forward P/E ratio of 12.35 right now.
+This signifies a discount in comparison to the average Forward P/E of 829.68 for its industry.

 The Retail - Consumer Electronics industry is part of the Retail-Wholesale sector.
-This group has a Zacks Industry Rank of 243, putting it in the bottom 4% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 233, which puts it in the bottom 8% of all 250+ industries.

 Be sure to use Zacks.com to monitor all these stock-influencing metrics, and more, throughout the forthcoming trading sessions.